neuronsimulator/nrn/neuron/neuron/classes/parcon.rst

         to start over with new :func:`set_gid2node` calls.
 Note that NetCon and cell objects would have to be dereferenced separately under user control.

-        With type = 2 clears any information setup by :meth:`ParallelTransfer.splitcell` or :meth:`ParallelTransfer.multisplit`.
+        With type = 2 clears any information setup by :meth:`ParallelContext.splitcell` or :meth:`ParallelContext.multisplit`.

-        With type = 3 clears any information setup by :meth:`ParallelContex.setup_transfer` .
+        With type = 3 clears any information setup by :meth:`ParallelContext.setup_transfer`.

         With a type arg of 0 or no arg, clears all the above information.